 A number of different programs are combined to form the Student Loan Relief Hero Plan, which can provide a degree of principal forgiveness, a lower interest rate and/or suspension of payments.
 Contact a STUDENT LOAN RELIEF INC Counselor for more information

 How do I get back into repayment if I have defaulted on a federal loan?

 Typically there are some very simple options available to you despite what a collection company may tell you.
 Contact a STUDENT LOAN RELIEF INC Counselor for more information

 Is Relief available for private loan borrowers?

 There is no specific federal law that requires private loan creditors to offer relief.
-If you are having trouble with a private loan, we can request a copy of your loan agreement to see whether the lender promised you any particular type of relief.
-We can also contact your lender to try to negotiate flexible repayment and other loan modifications on your behalf.
+If you are having trouble with a private loan, Student Loan Relief can request a copy of your loan agreement to see whether the lender promised you any particular type of relief.
+Student Loan Relief can also contact your lender to try to negotiate flexible repayment and other loan modifications on your behalf.

 DEFAULT AND DELINQUENCY

 What is the difference between default and delinquency?

 Delinquency means that you are behind on payments.
 Once you are delinquent for a certain period of time (usually nine months for federal loans), your lender will declare the loan to be in default.
 The entire loan balance will become due at that time according to Jason Spencer Student Loan.

 What are the consequences of defaulting on student loans?